colthreepv/sentry-ts-repro/README.md

 The purpose is to compile a node+typescript project, then minify it, and have Sentry errors be trackable via SourceMap(s)

+**SPOILER ALERT**: node 10.x produces wrong error col/lines on minified sourcecode (that [should be the issue](https://github.com/nodejs/node/issues/2860)) node 12.x on the other hand produces correct ones, as it uses more recent V8.

 # Prerequisities

 - Be registered on sentry.io